 - Protect your earning power with long-term disability insurance.
 The odds of becoming disabled are greater than the odds of dying young.
-According to the Social Security Administration, a person who turned 20 in 2019 has a 19% chance of becoming disabled before normal retirement age, and a 3% chance of dying before retirement age.¹ If you can’t get adequate short- and long-term coverage through work, consider an individual policy
+According to the Social Security Administration, a 20-year-old American has a 19% chance of becoming disabled before normal retirement age, and a 3% chance of dying before retirement age.¹ If you can’t get adequate short- and long-term coverage through work, consider an individual policy.

 - Protect your physical assets with property-casualty insurance.
-Check your homeowners and auto insurance policies to make sure your coverage and deductibles are still right for you.
+Check your homeowner’s or renter’s and auto insurance policies to make sure your coverage and deductibles are still right for you.

 - Obtain additional liability coverage, if needed.
 A personal liability “umbrella” policy is a cost-effective way to increase your liability coverage by $1 million or more, in case you’re at fault in an accident or someone is injured on your property.
 Umbrella policies don’t cover business-related liabilities, so make sure your business is also properly insured, especially if you’re in a profession with unique risks and aren’t covered by an employer.

 - Consider the pros and cons of long-term-care insurance.
-If you consider a long-term care policy, look for a policy that provides the right type of care and is guaranteed renewable with locked-in premium rates.
-Long-term care typically is most cost-effective starting at about age 50, and becomes more expensive or difficult to find, generally, after age 70.
+If you consider a long-term-care policy, look for a policy that provides the right type of care and is guaranteed renewable with locked-in premium rates.
+Long-term care typically is most cost-effective starting at about age 50, and generally becomes more expensive or difficult to find after age 70.
 You can get independent sources of information from your state insurance commissioner.
-A sound retirement savings strategy is another way to plan ahead for long-term care costs.
+A sound retirement savings strategy is another way to plan ahead for long-term-care costs.

-If you’re tech-savvy, consider storing inventories and important documents on a portable hard drive.
-It’s also a good idea to have copies of birth certificates, passports, wills, trust documents, records of home improvements and insurance policies in a small, secure “evacuation box” (the fireproof, waterproof kind you can lock is best) that you can grab in a hurry in case you have to evacuate immediately.
+Consider storing inventories and important documents on a portable hard drive.
+It’s also a good idea to have copies of birth certificates, passports, wills, trust documents, records of home improvements, and insurance policies in a small, secure evacuation box (the fireproof, waterproof kind you can lock is best) that you can grab in a hurry in case you have to evacuate immediately.
 Make sure your trusted loved ones know about this file as well, in case they need it.

 Resolution 5: Protect your estate

-- Review your beneficiaries, especially for retirement accounts , annuities and life insurance.
-The beneficiary designation is your first line of defense, to make your wishes for assets known, and ensure that that transfer to who you want quickly.
-Keep information on beneficiaries up-to-date to ensure the proceeds of life insurance policies and retirement accounts are consistent with your wishes, your will and other documents.
+- Review your beneficiaries, especially for retirement accounts , annuities, and life insurance.
+The beneficiary designation is your first line of defense, to make your wishes for assets known, and ensure that they transfer to who you want quickly.
+Keep information on beneficiaries up-to-date to ensure the proceeds of life insurance policies and retirement accounts are consistent with your wishes, your will, and other documents.

 - Update or prepare your will.
 A will isn’t just about transferring assets.
 It can provide for your dependents’ support and care, and help you avoid the costs and delays associated with dying without one.
 It can also spell out plans to repay debts, such as a credit card or mortgage.
 Keep in mind that a beneficiary designation or asset titling trumps what’s written in a will, so make sure all documents are consistent and reflect your desires.
 When writing a will, we recommend working with an experienced lawyer or estate planning attorney.

 - Coordinate asset titling with the rest of your estate plan.
 The titling of your property and non-retirement accounts can affect the ultimate disposition and taxation of your assets.
-Talk with an estate attorney or lawyer not only about titling of assets, such as a home or other assets, that don’t have a beneficiary designation, to make sure they reflect your wishes, and are consistent with titling laws that can vary by state, but also debts.
+Talk with an estate attorney or lawyer about debts and the titling of assets, such as a home, that don’t have a beneficiary designation, to make sure they reflect your wishes and are consistent with titling laws that can vary by state.

 - Have in place durable powers of attorney for health care.
 In these documents, appoint trusted and competent confidants to make decisions on your behalf if you become incapacitated.

 - Consider a revocable living trust.
-This is especially important if your estate is large and complex, and you want to spell out how your assets should be used in detail.
-A living trust may not be needed for smaller estates where beneficiaries, titling and a will can be sufficient.
-But talk with a qualified financial planner or attorney.
+This is especially important if your estate is large and complex, and you want to spell out how your assets should be used in detail, or if you have dependent children and want to spell in detail how assets should be managed to support them, who will manage the assets, and other issues.
+A living trust may not be needed for smaller estates where beneficiaries, titling, and a will can be sufficient, but talk with a qualified financial planner or attorney to be sure.

 - Take care of important estate documents.
 Make sure a trusted and competent family member or close friend knows the location of your important estate documents.

 Finally, remember you don’t have to do everything at once.
-There’s a lot you can do to improve your financial health.
-Take one step at a time.
+There’s a lot you can do to improve your financial health by taking one step at a time and think of these resolutions as a checklist.
 Make some real progress on your journey this year.